AntonKaara/course-project-game/README.md

 # Programming 3 Exercise project template

-1. Maken järki sure you have setup ssh-key for your GitLab account. https://course-gitlab.tuni.fi/profile/keys
+1. Make sure you have setup ssh-key for your GitLab account. https://course-gitlab.tuni.fi/profile/keys
 2. Clone using --recursive
 3. Make sure you can build the project.
 (Should compile without issues if your environment is setup correctly)